Swarkestone Road, Chellaston, Derby, DE73 5UB 01332 702502

 The key stage 3 PE curriculum has been designed to split into six teaching blocks.
 Pupil’s in year 7 and 8 participate in two activities a fortnight.
 These are generally split into week A & B, with lesson one and two of the fortnight being one activity and lesson three and four being the second activity.
 Pupil’s in year 9 participate in one activity within three lessons a fortnight.
 Each teaching block changes at the end of each half term.

 The lessons have been planned and are delivered based upon the OCR GCSE practical PE criteria.
 This ensures for a purposeful curriculum that will allow all students to achieve.
 The KS3 assessment is therefore, also against OCR GCSE PE criteria, and allows pupils from year 7 through to year 9 to work towards attaining a GCSE practical grade.
 For those wishing to choose GCSE PE as one of their option subjects they will already have attained a base line grade for 30% of their final GCSE grade 1-9 which would be examined in the May of year 11.
+During year 9 options, the students can select CNAT (Cambridge National) which is worth a GCSE and contains 4 units.
+There will be an exam for one of the units and course work for the other 3 units.

 The key stage 4 core PE curriculum has been designed to develop students desire to enjoy physical activity beyond their time at Chellaston Academy and therefore has a focus on lifelong participation.
 Lifelong participation is all about personal choice, therefore the key stage 4 curriculum is designed by the students through an options system.
 Pupils are offered a list of 25 activities, this is whittled down to a selection of eight for pupils to make their final choice from.
 The six most popular activities run and staff are assigned according to their specialisms.
 The pupils participate in their chosen activity throughout their three lessons a fortnight and each options block changes at the end of each half term.